Nanoptera in a Period-2 Toda Chain: Exponential Asymptotics and Stokes Curves

-See the review article \cite{Boyd1} or monograph \cite{Boyd3} for more details on exponential asymptotics and their application to nonlocal solitary waves.
-References \cite{Berry1,Berry4,Boyd2} are examples of previous studies of exponential asymptotics.
-Finally, see \cite{Chapman1,Daalhuis1} for more details on the particular methodology that we apply in the present paper.
+This primary advantage of this approach is that it does not require the computation of terms beyond the leading-order expression to obtain the exponentially small correction terms.
+The leading-order behavior is required to determine the location of the singularities that are required to obtain $\chi$, but it is not even necessary to exactly calculation of the first correction term $g_1$.
+This makes the technique particularly useful for the many nonlinear problems for which obtaining even these low-order correction terms is intractable.
+See the review article \cite{Boyd1} or monograph \cite{Boyd3} for more details on exponential asymptotics and their application to nonlocal solitary waves, \cite{Berry1,Berry4,Boyd2} for examples of previous studies of exponential asymptotics, and \cite{Chapman1,Daalhuis1} for more details on the particular methodology that we apply in the present paper.